swing-xyz/examples/examples/gas-widget-nextjs/README.md

-# Cross-chain Staking using the Swing Widget in Next.js
+# Cross-chain Gas Refill using the Swing Widget in Next.js

-MetaWallet is an example template showcasing how to use the [Swing Widget](https://developers.swing.xyz/reference/widget) to integrate cross-chain staking on a wallet portfolio website.
+MetaWallet is an example template showcasing how to use the [Swing Widget](https://developers.swing.xyz/reference/widget) to integrate cross-chain gas on a wallet portfolio website.

 This example is built with: